Manual of Me

 What I do and how I work

-• Building genuine relationships: I focus on developing trust with the people and communities I work with.
-I believe lasting change happens through ongoing relationships, not quick fixes.
+• Building genuine relationships: I focus on building trust.
+Lasting change happens through ongoing relationships, not quick fixes.

-• Creating space and breathing room: I maintain room for focused thinking, creativity and play.
-This extends to keeping my life uncluttered, which allows flexibility in my choices and contributions.
+• Creating space and breathing room: I maintain room for focused thinking, creativity, and play.
+This extends to keeping my life uncluttered, allowing flexibility in my choices and contributions.

-• Embracing different perspectives: I celebrate the power of difference and recognise that diverse ways of thinking and working strengthen what we can achieve together.
+• Embracing different perspectives: I learn from people who think and work differently to me.
+Diverse perspectives strengthen what we can achieve together.

-• Deep listening and dialogue: I care about how we gather.
-I believe in creating spaces for genuine listening and dialogue - sometimes inclusive, sometimes purposefully focused.
+Deep listening and dialogue: I care about how we gather.
+I create spaces for genuine listening and dialogue – sometimes inclusive, sometimes purposefully focused.

 • Staying curious and learning: I approach my work and life with wonder, valuing curiosity and continuous learning.
 I'm energised by new ideas, practices, and perspectives.

 • Rest and reflection: I value slow productivity and believe that rest is constructive.
-I know impactful work takes time and requires periods of reflection.
+Impactful work takes time and requires periods of reflection.

-• Just, fair and kind: These principles guide my interactions and the work I choose to take on.
+• Just, fair, and kind: These guide my interactions and the work I choose to take on.

-My approach is not about solving or saving, but about listening with curiosity, creating environments for honest conversations, and bringing a sense of play to serious matters.
+My approach is not about solving or saving, but about listening with curiosity, creating space for honest conversations, and bringing a sense of play to serious matters.

 My working preferences